tylergneill/hansel-app/README.md

 ## Data

 The Sanskrit e-texts and their corresponding metadata are located in the `static/data` directory.
-The data is organized into different tiers, representing different levels of processing and quality.

 The data in this repo is dummy data, for basic local testing purposes.
 When the app runs with Docker, it mounts a different file location to this path, effectively overwriting the dummy data in the container.

 ## Contributing